 “We have found that providing a flexible working culture increases productivity, well-being, and aids with the attraction and retention of talent across the board.”

-As of the annual update in September 2018, five of Brickendon’s senior management were women, equating to 31 per cent of the total.
-This places us in a prime position to achieve our stated goal of 50 per cent representation by December 2021.
+As of September 2019, three of Brickendon’s senior management were women, equating to 25 per cent of the total.
+Female representation on the board increased to 20 per cent.

 Brickendon’s pledges at the time of signing in July 2017: